Variable binding and substitution for (nameless) dummies: Strength-based interpretation of the binding conditions

-that will be used to specify how substitution crosses the various operations of $S$.
+The starting point is that the endofunctor $Σ_S$ associated to any given binding signature $S$ may be equipped with a family of maps that will be used to specify how substitution commutes with the operations of $S$.
 However, in order for such a map to be well-defined for binding operations, we need to assume that $Y$ features variables and renaming, i.e., that it is a \alert{pointed $ℕ$-module}.
 Moreover, this map should satisfy some compatibility laws.
-These definitions and conditions are detailed in~§\ref{ss:sstrength}, where we finally recall structurally strong endofunctors.
+These definitions and conditions are detailed in~§\ref{ss:sstrength}, where we furthermore recall structurally strong endofunctors.
 In~§\ref{ss:ssinterp}, we interpret binding signatures as such endofunctors, we recall the category of $Σ$-monoids, for any structurally strong endofunctor $Σ$, and establish the announced isomorphism of categories.